-A First-Order Sigma-Delta Modulator with 3-bit Quantizer 2010
+IF Digitization with Second-Order Passive Sigma-Delta Modulator 2010

-- Divides the design and documentation work in an efficient way - Organizes the team meetings as well as the meetings between the team and supervisor - Keeps the supervisor informed about the progress of the project (at least one email or meeting per week)

-4- Project design members (including the project leader)

-- Are equally responsible for project planning and design. - Participate actively in all the meetings - Support the team and the project leader - Keep the team and project leader informed about the progress of their tasks.
+- Responsible for organization of the team and the project planning. - Divides the design and documentation work in an efficient way - Organizes the team meetings as well as the meetings between the team and supervisor - Keeps the supervisor informed about the progress of the project (at least one email or meeting per week) - 4- Project design members (including the project leader) - Are equally responsible for project planning and design. - Participate actively in all the meetings - Support the team and the project leader - Keep the team and project leader informed about the progress of their tasks.